By Mark Ellis –

 In many parts of the Middle East, if a family members turns away from Islam and becomes a follower of Jesus, the family has a right to kill them.

-“In Egypt, the police will provide a death certificate saying the cause of death was natural,” says Brother George, a church planter with Novo.
+“In Egypt, the police will provide a death certificate saying the cause of death was natural,” says Brother George, a church planter.
 “One police officer said to bring the head of the Christian in a bag and that’s sufficient.”

 When a Muslim gives their life to Jesus it is serious business.
 “They may lose all their possessions.
 In Saudi Arabia they officially lose their civil rights.
 They don’t exist on the planet.
 They lose their records so the government can do anything.
 This is how much they lose.”